Randy Goodrum: Career

 In 1979, Dottie West released Special Delivery.
-Goodrum co-produced the album with Brett Maher, and together they wrote 6 of the album's 10 songs.
+Goodrum co-produced the album with Brent Maher, and together they wrote 6 of the album's 10 songs.
 In early 1980, the Goodrum/Maher song "A Lesson in Leavin'" was released.
-Her first hit as a solo artist, it went to #1 on the Billboard Hot Country Singles & Tracks chart in April; in 1981, West had another #1 with Goodrum's "What Are We Doin' In Love", a duet with Kenny Rogers.
+It was the first of her hits as a solo artist to go to #1 on the Billboard Hot Country Singles & Tracks chart in April; in 1981, West had another #1 with Goodrum's "What Are We Doin' In Love", a duet with Kenny Rogers.
 Over the next two years, Goodrum wrote songs which were performed by artists including Michael McDonald, Kenny Rogers, Loretta Lynn, Conway Twitty and Tammy Wynette, among others.
 In 1981, he won six ASCAP Awards.

 In 1982, Goodrum signed a worldwide publishing deal with New York-based CBS Songs.
 He moved briefly to nearby Westport, Connecticut, before relocating to Los Angeles.
 Although no longer in Nashville, he continued to work with country artists, writing a hit for Sylvia.
 His credits expanded to include best-selling records in genres including R&B (Patti Austin, El DeBarge), jazz (George Benson, Al Jarreau) and rock (Michael McDonald, Chicago, Toto).
 In 1984, Goodrum worked with Steve Perry on his solo debut, Street Talk.
 He partnered with Perry to write five songs for the album and wrote four additional songs in collaboration with others.
 "Oh Sherrie", written with Perry, Craig Krampf, and Bill Cuomo was #1 on the Billboard Rock Charts and the biggest hit of Perry's career as a solo artist.
 "Now and Forever (You and Me)", co-written with David Foster and Jim Vallance, was a major hit for Anne Murray in 1986, appearing on the Billboard Hot 100 for six weeks.
 In the mid-90s, he returned to Nashville, and later wrote hit songs for artists including Ronan Keating and John Berry.
 In 1999, Boyzone had success with a cover version of "You Needed Me" and Jo Dee Messina's cover of "A Lesson in Leavin'" appeared on the Billboard Hot 100 year-end charts.

 Goodrum wrote songs for each of the Clinton/Gore presidential campaigns, including "A Circle of Friends", which was the closing theme for the 1992 Democratic Convention and "Reunion," and performed the theme live on television for Clinton's first Inaugural Gala.
 "Together as One", written for Kenny Rogers and Trisha Yearwood, was featured during the 1997 Clinton inauguration.
 Goodrum performed on the CBS television special which aired that night.
 His film and television credits include Prancer Returns, Snowden on Ice, Back to School and Stir Crazy.
 He co-wrote the theme for the long-running daytime drama One Life to Live with Dave Grusin.